Holyoke/FoReminder/README.md

 ##### Single Page Experience
 I've been working with the React library and Flux for my previous [projects](https://github.com/holyoke/Smash-Goals) but wanted to take the time to explore Redux.
 I strived for a single page experience due to the design from iOS's own reminder application, so elements like live editing and seamless transitions are present.
 However, I've not much experience with visual designing - I opted to utilize [`React-Bootstrap`](https://react-bootstrap.github.io/) for a more familiar and trustworthy aesthetic, tweaking the CSS properties instead.

-#### Next Steps

-Currently looking to implement...

-- a Drag and Drop sort with lists, reminders, and comments.
-There are variety of npm packages to explore for this.

-- Image/Screenshot upload with `carrierwave` and `minimagick`.

-- Integration testing that incorporates a Rails 5 / Redux setup.

-- HTML5 web notifications